TechnologyBrewery/habushu/README.md

 the `habushu-maven-plugin`, a single build may be used to build `habushu-maven-plugin` and apply the updates to `habushu-poetry-package`.
 To assist, there are two profiles available in the build:

-* `mvn clean install -Pbootstrap`: Builds the `habushu-maven-plugin` such that the custom `habushu` lifecycle may be utilized within subsequent builds.
+* `mvnd clean install -Pbootstrap`: Builds the `habushu-maven-plugin` such that the custom `habushu` lifecycle may be utilized within subsequent builds.
 * **NOTE:** If updates are made to the `habushu` lifecycle (i.e. updates to the `habushu` lifecycle mapping configuration made in `habushu-maven-plugin/src/main/resources/META-INF/plexus/components.xml`), developers **MUST**  changes require two builds to test - one to build the lifecycle, then a second to use that updated lifecycle.
 Code changes to `Mojo` classes within the existing `habushu` lifecycle work via normal builds without the need for a second pass.
-* `mvn clean install -Pdefault`: (ACTIVE BY DEFAULT - `-Pdefault` does not need to be specified) builds all modules.
+* `mvnd clean install -Pdefault`: (ACTIVE BY DEFAULT - `-Pdefault` does not need to be specified) builds all modules.
 Developers may use this profile to build and apply changes to existing `habushu-maven-plugin` `Mojo` classes

 ## Poetry v2.0.0+ Changes ##
 When on Poetry v2.0.0 and later, Baton migrations will automatically run on all `pyproject.toml` files in your Habushu project.